Rook (card game): The deal

 The 1s, 2s, 3s, and 4s are removed from the deck, and the Rook Bird card is added, for a total of 41 cards.
 The dealer shuffles and cuts the deck, then deals all of the cards, one at a time.
-After every player has received his or her first card, the dealer places one card face-down in the center of the table.
+After every player has received their first card, the dealer places one card face-down in the center of the table.
 This is repeated until there are five cards (the nest) in the middle of the table.
 The remaining cards are dealt normally.

 Bidding

 After the deal, players bid in increments of 5 points for the privilege of naming the trump suit.
 Bidding starts with the player to the left of the dealer and passes clockwise.
 The minimum bid is 70 points, and the maximum is 120 points (the number of points a team would make if they captured all the counters in the game).
 Players choosing not to increase the bid may pass to the next player.
 A player that has passed may not make another bid for the round.
-The high bidder adds the five cards of the nest to his or her hand, then lays any five cards to the side.
+The high bidder adds the five cards of the nest to their hand, then lays any five cards to the side.
 The high bidder then names the trump suit.
 At any time during the bidding process, a player can call a redeal if they have no points in their hand.